doc-jones/GCP-nightly-setup/README.md

 ### Special Thanks

-Thank you, Tom Tarpey https://github.com/decagondev for all the help with solving the sticky parts.
+Thank you, Tom Tarpey https://github.com/decagondev for help with solving the sticky parts.